Department of Geography

 - The separate tracks allow students to specialize in the area of most general interest while the primary & secondary foci within each track make sure students also are exposed to a wide range of important auxiliary coursework.

-- A student with a major within Department of Biology cannot declare the B.A.
-Environmental Resource Management: Ecosystems Track.
+- A student with a major in the interdisciplinary B.A.
+Environmental Resource Management: Ecosystems Track may not declare another major or minor in biology.

 - By permission of the Provost’s Office, students enrolled in the B.A.
 Environmental Resource Management major will be considered majors in all four of the participating departments.